CjayDoesCode/cjaydoescode.github.io/README.md

 # cjaydoescode.github.io

-Portfolio web app built with React, Tailwind, and Vite, deployed on GitHub Pages.
+Portfolio made with React, Tailwind, and Vite, deployed on GitHub Pages.